Facebook's new plan for news feed: more friends, fewer brands

 "Pages making posts that people generally don’t react to or comment on could see the biggest decreases in distribution.
 Pages whose posts prompt conversations between friends will see less of an effect," he wrote in a blog post.

-With people no longer having as much content to passively consume in their News Feeds, Zuckerberg said he expects some measures of user engagement will decrease.
-That's news shareholders may not want to hear, but Zuckerberg said he believes the changes will be mutually beneficial in the long run for Facebook's two billion users and its bottom line.
+With people no longer having as much content to passively consume in their news feeds, Zuckerberg said he expects some measures of user engagement will decrease.
+That's news shareholders may not want to hear, but Zuckerberg said he believes the changes will be mutually beneficial in the long run for Facebook's users and its bottom line.